Easter

 Summary

-Modal windows are typically used for notifications and advertisements.
-But they'd also work for asides, callouts, mini-applications, games, and more.
-What if they could be hidden or unlocked with a secret code?
-Easter is a flexible modal system that does this.
-It runs as an imported script on a web page, and acts like a micro-CMS and includes a hidden game controller.
+What if media and apps could be hidden and unlocked with a secret code?
+Easter is a UI modal system that does this.
+It runs as an imported script on any webpage, acts like a micro-CMS with custom themes, responds to keyboard and browser events, and includes a hidden gamepad controller.
 Media can be independently-developed and loaded as "eggs".
+Click here for a sample prototype modeled after the tech educational platform Boot.dev.

 Media